 Models don’t pay to attend castings or interviews and legitimate agencies won’t allow them to, either.

 When in doubt about someone contacting you claiming to be from a particular agency, visit that agency’s site to see if you can locate that person’s name/contact info to verify his/her identity.
+You could also use an email lookup tool to see what information is held on public databases connected to the email.

 Can’t find it?
 Then call the agency directly and ask to verify whether that person actually does work there.
 Make sure you know the person’s name before you call.
 If the agency says no one by that name works there, then you’ll know you dodged a major bullet.